-- under the guidance of the MAP Expert Reference Group, develop the next generation of MAP that incorporates the outcomes of the 2011 consultation process and includes the development of a new, user friendly web interface – due 2013
+- work with the MAP Expert Reference Group to develop the next generation of MAP that incorporates the outcomes of the consultation process and includes the development of a new, user friendly web interface - due November 2013

-- continue the quarterly publication of Australian Social Trends (ABS cat. no. 4102.0), ensuring that the articles and social indicators reflect current and emerging social concerns and that the delivery of the publication through the web is kept up to date and is engaging for stakeholders – ongoing
+- continue the publication of Australian Social Trends (ABS cat. no. 4102.0), ensuring that the articles reflect current and emerging social concerns and that the delivery of the publication through the web is kept up to date and is engaging for stakeholders - ongoing

-- further strengthen the analytical value of the ABS’s rich data holdings through research and development papers and working collaboratively with a range of internal and external stakeholders – ongoing.
+- further strengthen the analytical value of rich ABS data holdings, through research and development papers and working collaboratively with a range of internal and external stakeholders - ongoing